Livecraft-Server/minecraft-init/README.md

 		02 	05 	*	*	*	/etc/init.d/minecraft backup
 		55 	04 	*	*	*	/etc/init.d/minecraft log-roll
 		*/30 	* 	*	*	*	/etc/init.d/minecraft to-disk

-5. To load a world from ramdisk run:

-		/etc/init.d/minecraft ramdisk WORLDNAME

-	to disable ramdisk, run the same command again.

 For more help with the script, run